HzAiman/water-taxi-platform/docs/operator_app_features.md

 7. PDF is saved under app documents directory in `operator_statements`.
 8. A `StatementRecord` is added to local statement history.
 9. Statement records are saved to `SharedPreferences`.
-10. `Printing.sharePdf` opens the native share sheet.
+10. `Printing.layoutPdf` immediately opens the interactive PDF preview layout for viewing and printing.
-11. Top success: `Statement generated, saved, and ready to share.`
+11. Top success: `Statement generated, saved, and ready to view or print.`

 File naming: